snur206/reading-notes/201/class11notes.md

 The use of control attribute in the element video is that include the browser's own control interface, or build your interface using the appropriate JavaScript API.

+It is important to have fallback content inside the video element because it allows us to provide a fallback for older browsers.

+A video is needed to made and uploaded to the internet.
+Video and Audio feels like they are the most important elements because of how much they are needed.
+They feel like that because they are used to add media to a webpage.

+Video and audio content - learn web development: MDN (no date) Learn web development | MDN.
+Available at: https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Video_and_audio_content (Accessed: November 5, 2022).

 ## A Complete Guide To Grid